Miscellaneous

 Returns:

-the last error message, as a NULL-terminated string
+• message – the error message to set, as a NULL-terminated string

 void mts_disable_panic_printing(void)

-Disable printing of the message to stderr when some Rust code reach a panic.
+Disable printing of the message to stderr when some Rust code reaches a panic.

 All panics from Rust code are caught anyway and translated to an error status code, and the message is stored and accessible through mts_last_error.
 To print the error message and Rust backtrace anyway, users can set the RUST_BACKTRACE environment variable to 1.